Skip to content

 Indian Rock, the top ranked American horse, will not be competed by Christian Simonson at the World Championships in Europe this summer, Zen Elite Equestrian Center, the owning entity, announced Thursday.

-The 13-year-old Dutch-bred stallion that Christian rode to reserve World Cup champion two months ago, will, Zen said, “enjoy a well earned break and some time to simply be a horse.”
+The 13-year-old Dutch-bred stallion that Christian, ranked 7th in the world, rode to reserve World Cup champion two months ago, will, Zen said, “enjoy a well earned break and some time to simply be a horse.”

 Indian Rock was one of eight horses named by the U.S. federation as on the short list for Europe this summer.